consensusnetworks/token-starter/README.md

 # Token Starter

-Token Starter is a starter Nuxt app with utilities to deploy, inspect, send Ethereum tokens using Node, Hardhat, and Ethers.
-Connect to your Ethereum network and start deploying tokens as ERC-20 smart contracts.
+Token Starter is a starter Nuxt app with Node utilities to deploy, inspect, send Ethereum tokens using [Hardhat](https://github.com/nomiclabs/hardhat) and [Ethers](https://github.com/ethers-io/ethers.js/).
+You can use it to connect to your Ethereum network and start deploying tokens as ERC-20 smart contracts.

 ## Prerequisites

-You'll need to have Node LTS or some similar version installed to run the utilities and app.
-You'll also need to have some Ethereum web wallet like Metamask installed in your browser to interact with the app.
+You'll need to have [Node LTS](https://nodejs.org/en/download/) or some similar version installed to run the utilities and app.
+You'll also need to have some Ethereum web wallet like [Metamask](https://metamask.io/) installed in your browser to interact with the app.

 ## Installation